entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 Aim: generalize to unseen poses (e.g. for sittable objects of different dimensions).

+Working with indoor scenes.
+Scene geometry is represented as voxel-based Manhattan world.

 Insight: only 2 constraints on pose relevant for embedding in 3D geometry:
+1. the space/volume occupied by pose
+2. the surfaces contacted by pose

+Discretize space around the human into blocks.
 1.

-Working with indoor scenes.
-Scene geometry is represented as voxel-based Manhattan world.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODAzMTIzMTksLTE3NTQ0Mjc0MTFdfQ
+eyJoaXN0b3J5IjpbLTE1MzMwNzIyMzMsLTE3NTQ0Mjc0MTFdfQ
 ==
 -->